My Principles So Far

 Family/Friends

-The only healthy choices for conflicts are a hybrid of disagreement and avoidance.
+The only healthy choices for conflicts are disagreement and avoidance.

-Friends come and go, but they’re always worth the experience, and good ones are always worth maintaining.
+Friends come and go, but they’re always worth the experience, and good ones are always worth preserving.

-Expecting injustice increases its chances.
-Good preparedness stops when behavior and expectations become unreasonable.
+Expecting injustice increases its chances, and good preparedness stops when behavior and expectations become unreasonable.

-Children are simply highly inexperienced, highly curious, fragile adults.
+Children are simply fragile, highly inexperienced, highly curious adults.

 Don’t let people do things that cross your boundaries, and empower others to do the same.